marxin/texi2rst-generated/sphinx/share/md.rst

   .. index:: X in constraint

 X

-  .. only:: gccint

   Any operand whatsoever is allowed, even if it does not satisfy ``general_operand``.
 This is normally used in the constraint of a ``match_scratch`` when certain alternatives will not actually require a scratch register.

-  .. only:: not gccint

-    Any operand whatsoever is allowed.

   .. index:: 0 in constraint